UK arms sales to Saudi Arabia declared unlawful by court of appeal | DW | 20.06.2019

 Read more: Saudi Arabia signs warplane deal with UK during crown prince visit

-British Prime Minister Theresa May said she was disappointed with the court judgment on Saudi arms export, and that her government would appeal the judgment.
+British Prime Minister Theresa May said she was disappointed and that her government would appeal.

 "This judgement is not about whether the decisions themselves were right or wrong, but whether the process in reaching those decisions was correct," a spokeswoman for the Department for Trade said.